-CME's MIDI controller keyboards are designed to be hardy enough to withstand the rigours of life on the road yet also provide enough functionality to merit inclusion in a home studio setup.
+CME's MIDI keyboards are designed to be hardy enough to withstand the rigours of life on the road yet also provide enough functionality to merit inclusion in a home studio setup.

 Each keyboard offers the same MIDI control features but has a different number of keys.
 We're looking at the four-octave UF5, the smallest model in the range.